-Eszter Arany (U18) is a second year medical student with a particular interest in neuroscience.
+Eszter Arany (U18) is a medical student with a particular interest in neuroscience going into her third year at Churchill.
 Originally from Hungary, Eszter grew up in a small town called Siófok and attended a state school before coming to the UK to begin her medical studies.

 Eszter has been supported with a full Cambridge Bursary since coming to Churchill and also received support in her first year to cover the cost of accommodation in the Easter holidays, to enable her to stay in College to study.
-This year she has also been awarded the Susan Lim Bursary.
+She has also been awarded the Susan Lim Bursary.

 I would simply not have been able to study here without help from the College, for which I am really grateful.
 Since my parents cannot support me to pay for all my expenses I was quite worried about the financial side of my studies.
 Receiving these bursaries has meant that I have been able to focus all my energies on studying for my degree without having to worry constantly about money.